alexei-led/alexei-led.github.io/_posts/2025-04-26-pod-resize-in-place.md

   - Kubernetes
 ---

 Remember that feeling?
 You meticulously configured your Kubernetes pods, set the CPU and memory just right (or so you thought), only to have your application start gasping for air or hogging resources like it's Black Friday for RAM.
-In the old days, the only cure was a full pod restart – a disruptive event that often felt like performing open-heart surgery with a butter knife while your SRE team watched through the OR window.
+In the old days, the only cure was a full pod restart – a disruptive event that often felt like performing open-heart surgery with a butter knife while your SRE team watched through the Operating Room window.

 Well, good news, fellow Kubernetes wranglers!
 Version 1.33 has landed, and it brings with it a feature that many of us have been dreaming about: **[in-place pod vertical scaling](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/)**!
 Yes, you read that right.
 You can now adjust the CPU and memory of your running pods without the dreaded restart. *Cue the confetti cannons and slightly-too-enthusiastic DevOps high-fives!*